 Bundles of saplings are great for beautifying your property and adding to the environment in your area.
 Species and pricing vary from year to year.

 UPDATE - The seedling sale for 2022 has now concluded with all available seedlings being sold.
 Please watch for the next program announcement in 2023.

-Equipment Rentals - Agricultural equipment can be rented from the County if it is not available through local commercial outlets.
-Items range from air seeders and post pounders to flex harrows and live animal traps.
+Agricultural equipment can be rented from the County if it is not available through local commercial outlets.
+Items range from air seeders and post pounders to flex harrows, live animal traps and more.

 Environment and Agriculture

 Provincial Regulations Governing the Activities of the Agricultural Service Board and Lac La Biche County Agriculture Services department:

 - Agricultural Pests Act